JG-CYBERTECH/osTicket/README.md

 <p>

-<h2>Step 13: download and install HeidiSQL</h2>
+<h2>Step 13: Download and install HeidiSQL</h2>
 <p>
 HeidiSQL is a database client that allows us to connect to the server and setup a database that osTicket will use

 1. Download HeidiSQL (HeidiSQL_12.3.0.6589_Setup.exe)
 2. Open Heidi SQL
-3. Create a new session clicking 'New' button, use the User Name: root and your SQL password
+3. Create a new session by clicking 'New' button, use the User Name: root and your SQL password
 4. Connect to the session
 5. Right click 'unnamed' -> create new -> database -> call it 'osTicket'
 </p>